What do you need to travel to Mexico?by Luz Prada | November 15, 2022

 If you are a dual citizen of Mexico as well as another country, you are required to enter and exit the country with your Mexican passport.

-All travelers to Mexico will need a tourist permit that is issued by the Mexican government called the FMM (Forma Migratoria Multiple).
+All travellers to Mexico will need a tourist permit that is issued by the Mexican government called the FMM (Forma Migratoria Multiple).

-If the reason for your trip is exclusively tourism, visiting a relative or friend, executive personnel, technical personnel with foreign payroll (not paid in Mexico) or any other unpaid activity, you will need the FMM.
+If the reason for your trip is exclusively tourism, visiting a relative or friend or you are an executive personnel or technical personnel with foreign payroll (not paid in Mexico), you will need the FMM.

-If you are traveling to Mexico it is best that you have a return ticket with you, you are able to justify financial means for your stay and have accommodation booked.
+If you are travelling for a different reason, we recommend you contact the Mexican Embassy or Consulate in your country to find out the necessary requirements to enter the country.
+If you are travelling to Mexico it is best that you have a return ticket with you, you are able to justify financial means for your stay and have accommodation booked.

-Mexico does not require travel insurance for visitors but it is always best to take out travel insurance with full coverage, covering theft, assistance, loss of luggage as well as all medical coverage.
+Mexico does not require travel insurance for visitors but it is always best to take out travel insurance covering theft, assistance, loss of luggage and medical assistance.

 The official currency of Mexico is the Mexican peso (MXN) which is represented by the M$ symbol and 1 USD is worth 20 M$.